View DCBEER.COM – H Street Beer Guide in a full screen map

 Smith Commons

 Smith Commons has a little bit of something for everyone on H Street.
 Interested in finer dining?
 Step into the first floor Smith.
 Want a bite at the bar?
 Head up to the second and third floor Commons.
 No matter where you are, you’ll find a great selection of mostly domestic craft beers.
-Selections from Dogfish Head, Stone, Goose Island, and Flying Dog are mainstays, while other taps rotate seasonally.
+Selections from Dogfish Head, Firestone Walker, Goose Island, and Flying Dog are mainstays, while other taps rotate seasonally.
 You’ll also find a number of bottles to sample.
 The food is delicious, whether you’re going for the exotic or the every day.
 And, should you somehow be tired of craft beer, the bartenders mix a mean cocktail.

-Located at 1245 H Street
+Smith Commons – 1245 H Street

 The Queen Vic

-Located at 1206 H Street NE
+The Queen Vic – 1206 H Street NE